servicemesh-es/servicemesh.es/index.md

 -  **Linkerd 2**
    While Istio made the Service Mesh popular, Linkerd was the first Service Mesh and quite successful.
 Still the developers decided to build a new version - Linkerd 2 - committed to usability, performance and Kubernetes as the underlying platform.
 -  **AWS App Mesh**
-   Not long after Service Mesh became a thing, AWS added their own Service Mesh for Applications on AWS.
+   Not long after the Service Mesh hype, AWS added their own Service Mesh for Applications on AWS.
 -  **Consul/Consul Connect**
    Consul is well known as a Service Discovery Solution.
 They decided to implement the Service Mesh pattern into their architecture to provide even more advanced features.
 -  **maesh**